-We at UX studio consider legibility, the readability of texts, a significant factor to keep in mind when designing screens.
+We at this UX company consider legibility, the readability of texts, a significant factor to keep in mind when designing screens.
 Good typographic choices play a huge role in the design process.
 It can also cause a painful struggle for both designers and product owners to make a final decision about which typeface to use for a product.

 In this article, we cover: